-Applications for Free and Reduced Price Meals are mailed out to each household at the beginning of the school year.
+Applications for Free and Reduced Price Meals are emailed out to each household at the beginning of the school year.
+Applications can be completed online at www.myschoolapps.com.
 They are also available online for downloading and printing from the District website on the School Nutrition Services Department page.
 Parents/guardians are encouraged to review the eligibility guidelines.
 If you believe that you will qualify, please apply as soon as possible to take advantage of this opportunity.
 It is important that the application is filled out completely and reflects the same parent/guardian information as in the student's registration in PowerSchool.
 Incomplete applications cannot be processed.